-For a quick view of Yale's Scientific Resources click on the image to the right to access an interactive pdf.
+For a quick view of Yale's Scientific Resources click on the image to the below to access an interactive pdf.

 Cell Sorter Facility This resource runs three high-speed cell sorters capable of reading single samples, multi-well plates, and microscopy slides.
 Staff in the facility even help with experimental design and sample preparation.